 - Large plain round pastry tip

-- If you felt like using a more home-baked “cookie-ish” cookie, you could make these chocolate fudge cookies (or your favourite recipe) and create the ultimate homemade sprinkle sandwich.
+- If you felt like using a more home-baked "cookie-ish" cookie, you could use your favourite recipe and create the ultimate homemade sprinkle sandwich.

 - For the Marshmallow Filling, I used Nielsen-Massey Vanilla Bean Paste to flavour.

-- The sprinkles used in this post are all from my online shop: Sugar Fairy, Fairy Tale, Frosted and Pastel Dreams but, needless to say, ANY sprinkle in the universe would look awesome on these.
+A few of the sprinkle medleys I love to use for these are from the Sweetapolita shop: Fairy Tale, Frosted, Birthday Party and Bright Skies, but, needless to say, ANY sprinkle in the universe would look awesome on these.